You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 Phoenixns/Shutterstock

-Slicking back your hair is a simple process, but the style will look fantastic, whether you’re headed into the office or for a night out.
+Slicking back your hair is a simple process, but the style will look fantastic, whether you’re headed into the office or going for a night out.
 Make sure you consider these tips to make the style work best for you.

 • Don’t get your hair too dry before you style it.
 If you need to style it between washings, you can wet it with water or use a conditioner rinse to get it damp.